Phrasal verb feel up to

 • I don't feel up to dancing today (Present Simple)

-Along with feel up to, words are popular exude and cut back.
+Along with feel up to, words are popular listen in and vibrate.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.